Maia-DAO/ecosystem-docs/versioned_docs/version-Maia/what-is-maia.md

 sidebar_position: 1
 ---

-Welcome to Maia DAO 👋
+Welcome to Maia 👋

-Maia is the **yield powerhouse of DeFi**, designed to streamline your BurntHermes experience, enhance yield opportunities, and drive ecosystem sustainability.
+Maia is the **yield powerhouse of DeFi**, designed to streamline your bHermes experience, enhance yield opportunities, and drive ecosystem sustainability.

-## 🌍 The Maia Ecosystem
+## 🌍 The Maia DAO Ecosystem

-Maia was fairly launched via bonds and is fully community-owned.
-As a comprehensive DeFi hub, it offers a suite of financial instruments that optimize yield and liquidity.
+Maia DAO was launched fairly through bonds and is fully community-owned.
+It has built a comprehensive DeFi hub with a suite of onchain financial tools designed to optimize yield, liquidity and interoperability.

 The ecosystem currently includes: